TestTheTests/UsefulScripts/Conversion_Scripts/README.md

 **VCF File:** Required.
 File to be pruned.
 Can be either phased or unphased.

 **Scan File:** Required.
 Text file with results from a test for quasi-independence.
 Each line after the header should correspond to one allele.
 Also, it must have the following:
-* A 1 line header
+* A 1 line header that includes "pos" "chrom", and "quasi_indep" column labels
-* A column that indicates the chromosome that the allele is on
+* A column that indicates the chromosome that the allele is on ("chrom")
-* A column that indicates the position
+* A column that indicates the position ("pos")
-* A column that indicates whether the allele is quasi independent by a value of "TRUE" or "FALSE".
+* A column that indicates whether the allele is quasi independent ("quasi_indep")  by a value of "TRUE" or "FALSE".
 "TRUE" means the allele is quasi independent

-**posCol:** The column that indicates the position of the allele.
-Column numbering starts with 0.
-The posCol defaults to 0.

-**chrCol:** The column that indicates the chromosome the allele is on. chrCol defaults to 1.

-**indCol:** The column that indicates the quasi independence of the allele. indCol defaults to 3.

 **outfile:** The file where you would like to store the pruned VCF.
 Defaults to <name_of_vcf.pruned.vcf>